Athletic training program guidelines

 - Accredited Program Transfer

-Students who are in good standing at another CAATE accredited majors program wishing to transfer to Northwestern College, must follow the same application deadline as all applicants.
-These students must contact the program director by October of the fall semester of application to receive instruction about the process.
-Review of applications will be based on the same criteria as all students.
-Advanced placement of students will be determined after admission to the program.
+Students who are in good standing at another CAATE accredited AT program wishing to transfer to Northwestern College, must follow the application procedures prescribed in Section I. These students must contact the AT Program Director by October 1 of the fall semester of application to receive instruction about the process.
+Review of applications will be based on the same criteria as stated above (I. Admission Requirements).
+Placement of students will be determined after admission to the program.
 The transfer student will be given a battery of tests including physical skills assessment to determine any advanced placement to the extent that the first year of program requirements may be waived.
-All transfer students must minimally complete the final two year sequence of athletic training course work and clinical practicum.
+All transfer students must complete at least the final four semester sequence of athletic training course work and clinical practicum at Northwestern College.

 Technical Standards For Admission

-- the perseverance, diligence and commitment to complete the athletic training education program as outlined and sequenced.
+- The perseverance, diligence and commitment to complete the AT Program as outlined and sequenced.

-- affective skills and appropriate demeanor and rapport that relate to professional education and quality patient care.
+- Effective skills and appropriate demeanor and rapport that relate to professional education and quality patient care.

-In order to maintain “athletic training student” status one must:
+In order to maintain Full Acceptance status, students must:

 - Maintain a cumulative college GPA of 2.5

-- Shows effort and demonstrates the appropriate professional and ethical standards.
+- Show effort and demonstrate the appropriate professional and ethical standards

-- Completes the minimum number of clinical instruction/observation required for their current level to attain a minimum total of 800 hours
+- Complete the minimum number of clinical instruction/observation required for their current level to attain a minimum total of 800 hours (1500 maximum)

 - level 2 –220 hours